 Your dog may also stop being able to pass feces.
 Alternatively, your pup may have diarrhea or blood in his stool due to the inflammation in his gastrointestinal tract.
 You may notice small pieces of chewed drywall in the vomit or stools.

-Dog’s with blockages are usually off-color and won’t want to eat or drink much.
+The dogs I see in clinic with blockages are usually off-color and won’t want to eat or drink much.
 They will also become lethargic.
 Some dogs might even collapse completely.
-Abdominal discomfort may be seen, your pup might be looking at his stomach more often than normal.
+Abdominal discomfort may be seen, and your pup might be looking at his stomach more often than normal.

 Your pup may adopt a different way of positioning himself to try and get more comfortable.
-This is often known as ‘prayer positioning’, where he has his front legs/chest lying on the ground and his rear end up in the air, to try and alleviate his discomfort.
+This is often known as “prayer positioning”, where he has his front legs/chest lying on the ground and his rear end up in the air, to try and alleviate his discomfort.
 He may also be whining, whimpering, or crying.
+I see these symptoms very frequently in dogs with bowel obstruction.
+If these animals are not treated promptly, they can become very sick.

 You must call your veterinarian for advice immediately if your pet shows any of these signs after eating drywall: